The e-commerce world is an organic, never-ending transaction machine. And when it comes to Shopify, there are plenty of records for you to peruse!

 Stripe Details and Reconciliation Reports

-Stripe, like Paypal, is another well-known global payments platform.
+Stripe, like PayPal, is another well-known global payment platform.
 For international merchants, Stripe is appealing because of the multi-currency options, easier navigation across VATs, and better exchange rates.

 While Shopify does not provide specific Stripe transaction reports, Report Pundit integrates with your Stripe merchant account.
 You can analyze everything from basic like order date and order amount to more advanced records like order tags and device IDs.